kanaksan-dev/tamil-calendar-widget-docs/docs/demo.md

 ## ✨ Features Demonstrated

 - 🎯 **Live Preview**: See the actual Tamil calendar image
-- ⚡ **Interactive Configuration**: Change date and size in real-time
 - 🛡️ **Error Handling**: Graceful fallbacks when API is unavailable
 - 📱 **Responsive Design**: Works on all screen sizes
 - 🎨 **Customizable**: Easy styling with CSS classes and inline styles